theBowja/PoringWorldBot/README.md

 # PoringWorldBot

+poring.world was shut down so this bot doesn't work anymore

+---

 This is a snappening bot that queries the first 60 popular snaps from poring.world every six minutes and notifies an item to any subscribed request a user makes.

 Disclaimer: **I am not the developer of poring.world**.\